Patty Griffin

 Patricia Jean Griffin (born March 16, 1964) is an American singer, songwriter, and musician.
 She is a vocalist and plays guitar and piano.
 She is known for her stripped-down songwriting style in the folk music genre.
 Her songs have been covered by numerous musicians, including Emmylou Harris, Ellis Paul, Kelly Clarkson, Rory Block, Dave Hause, Sugarland, Bette Midler and The Chicks.

 In 2007, Griffin received the Artist of the Year award from the Americana Music Association, and her album Children Running Through won the award for Best Album.
+She received the Lifetime Achievement Award for Songwriting at the 2023 Americana Music Honors & Awards.
 In 2011, Griffin's album Downtown Church won the Grammy Award for Best Traditional Gospel Album and her 2019 self-titled album won the Grammy Award for Best Folk Album.
+She got a 2026 Grammy Awards nomination for her album Crown of Roses in the Best Folk Album category.

 Biography

-Griffin is from Old Town, Maine, United States, next to the Penobscot Native American reservation.
-The youngest child in her family, with six older siblings, she bought a guitar for $50 at age 16.
-She sang and played but had no inclination to become a professional musician.
-After a 6-year marriage, which ended in 1994, Griffin began playing in Boston coffee houses and was "scouted" by A&M Records, which signed her on the strength of her demo tape.
-When the finished studio recordings were submitted to A&M, the company executives thought it was overproduced, so producer Nile Rodgers and A&M instead released a stripped-down reworking of her demo tape as the album Living with Ghosts.
+Griffin is from Old Town, Maine, next to the Penobscot Native American reservation.
+She is the youngest of seven children in her family.
+She bought a guitar for $50 at age 16, and initially sang and played with no inclination to become a professional musician.
+After a six-year marriage that ended in 1994, Griffin began performing in Boston coffee houses and was scouted by A&M Records, which signed her on the strength of her demo tape.
+When the finished studio recordings were submitted to A&M, company executives thought it was overproduced, so producer Nile Rodgers and the label instead released a stripped-down reworking of her demo recordings as the album Living with Ghosts.

 Griffin's second album, Flaming Red, released in 1998, was a departure from the acoustic sound of Living with Ghosts, with a mix of mellow songs and high-tempo rock and roll songs.
 The title track, "Flaming Red", is an example of the latter, beginning with an even beat until it increases to a fevered pitch of emotion.
-Another song from the album, "Tony", is also featured on the charity benefit album Live in the X Lounge.
+One of the songs, "Tony", was featured on the charity benefit album Live in the X Lounge.

-Her third album, Silver Bell, has a sound similar to its predecessor.
-It was released by A&M in 2013, 13 years after it was recorded (and well after bootlegged copies had been circulated).
-A&M dropped Griffin's contract after Silver Bell was recorded, and she was then signed by Dave Matthews's ATO Records.
-Griffin re-recorded songs from that album for later releases, such as "Making Pies", "Mother of God", "Standing", and "Top of the World".
-Copies of the unreleased Silver Bell were leaked and bootlegged and can be easily acquired by the B&P (blanks and postage) method on message boards.
+Her third album, Silver Bell, has a sound similar to its predecessor, but while it was recorded in 2000 it was not released by A&M until 2013 (well after unofficial bootleg copies had been circulating).
+A&M had dropped Griffin's contract after Silver Bell was recorded, and she was then signed by Dave Matthews' ATO Records.
+Griffin re-recorded some songs from Silver Bell, such as "Making Pies", "Mother of God", "Standing", and "Top of the World", for inclusion on later releases.
+After copies of the unreleased Silver Bell recordings were leaked and bootlegged, starting around 2006 they began circulating among fans, many of whom traded/shared music on internet message boards.
 In August 2013, it was announced that UMe planned to release Silver Bell, mixed by producer Glyn Johns, in October 2013.